‘Flip Or Flop’ Star Christina El Moussa And Boyfriend Gary Anderson Split

 “It’s like anything.
 You have good days and bad days,” he said in the latest issue of Us Weekly magazine.
 “It was a stressful time, but we had to do our job.
 Our job is to film a show and flip houses.
 But our most important job is to co-parent.”

-To see more of Tarek and Christina El Moussa, tune into new episodes of Flip or Flop season six, which air on HGTV every Thursday night at 9 p.m.
+To see more of Tarek and Christina El Moussa, tune into new episodes of Flip or Flop Season 6, which airs on HGTV every Thursday night at 9 p.m.

 [Featured Image by Jerod Harris/Getty Images]